Duugu/WoW-Login-Tool/readme.txt

 WoW Login Tool

+PLEASE NOTE:
+The tool isn't working anymore (or at least very unreliable) for Retail.
+It can't be fixed.
+It's still working for Cataclysm and Classic (Era, SoD, etc.).

 IMPORTANT:
 Carefully follow the instructions below to set up the tool, otherwise it won't work.
 If the tool isn't working, please consult the "Common problems when the tool doesn't work" section below.